Skip to main content

 Teaze

-I'd never heard of these guys, but it was a cool looking cover, and the inside of the gatefold was really cool too as it had an extra panel with band photographs.
+I'd never heard of these guys, but it was a cool-looking cover with an awesome logo, and the inside of the gatefold was really cool too, with an extra panel of band photographs.
 They looked like they were killing it.
-I'd pick up, and put back that album many times and then one day it was gone.
+I'd pick up and put back that album many times, and then one day it was gone.

 Dang.